dailydotdev/docs/docs/key-features/search.md

 ## What is daily.dev Search?

-Welcome to the the official guide for daily.dev Search, our latest innovation designed to supercharge your daily.dev experience.
-If you're like the hundreds of thousands of developers who rely on daily.dev to stay ahead of the curve, you know how invaluable it is to have the most up-to-date information at your fingertips.
+Welcome to the the official guide for daily.dev Search, a powerful tool we made to supercharge your daily.dev experience.
+If you're like many other developers who rely on daily.dev to stay ahead of the curve, you know how invaluable it is to have the most up-to-date information at your fingertips.

 But what happens when you have a specific question, problem, or issue that requires immediate attention?
 That's where daily.dev Search comes in.

-Our new AI-powered search engine is designed to answer your questions directly, pull in insights from a complete list of sources, and present them to you in a concise and actionable format.
-This isn't just another search engine; **it's a search engine that's both fine-tuned for developers and fully integrated into the daily.dev ecosystem**.
+Our AI-powered search engine is designed to answer your questions directly, pull in insights from a complete list of sources, and present them to you in a concise and actionable format. **This isn't just another search engine; it's a search engine that's both fine-tuned for developers and fully integrated into the daily.dev ecosystem**.

 :::info
-**Beta Access**: If you're wondering why you haven't seen the new daily.dev Search on your platform yet, it's because we're currently in the beta testing phase.
+**Beta Access**: If you're wondering why you haven't seen this new daily.dev Search on your platform yet, it's because we're currently in the beta testing phase.
 Access to this feature is limited to a select group of users who are helping us fine-tune the experience.
 We appreciate your patience and can't wait to roll it out to everyone soon.
 If you can't wait and want to have access please email us at hi@daily.dev
 :::

 ## Key Features